tarantool/doc/doc/reference/tooling/tcm/tcm_releases/tcm_1.0.rst

 -------------------------

 |tcm| features its own role-based access control system.
 It defines users that can
-log into |tcm| and actions that the can perform in its web interface.
+log into |tcm| and their permissions to perform various actions or access clusters in its web interface.

 You can use built-in roles or create new ones with permissions you need.
-Users' access can be limited to specific clusters and operations on them, for example, editing the configuration or viewing stored data.
+Users' access can be limited to specific clusters and operations on them, for example, editing the configuration or calling stored functions.
+To learn more, see :ref:`tcm_access_control`.

 |tcm| also supports LDAP authentication.

-To learn more, see :ref:`tcm_access_control`.

 .. _tcm_releases_1_0_audit:

 Audit logging
 -------------

 |tcm| has a built-in audit logging mechanism.
-When enabled, it saves information
+When enabled, it records information
 about events that occur in |tcm| and users' actions to dedicated audit log files.
 You can define events to write to the audit log and adjust logging parameters, such as filename, log rotation, or compression.